Esri/i3s-spec/docs/2.0/pcsl_ReadMe.md

 </tr>
 <tr>
     <td>Description</td>
     <td>The point coordinate values within the node. layerID: Integer.
 ID of the associated layer.
-Esri products expect this to be `0`. resourceID: Integer.
+Esri products expect this to be `0`. nodeID: Integer.
 ID of the associated node.</td>
 </tr>
 </table>